stevana/hot-swapping-state-machines2/README.md

 In this post I'd like to focus on upgrading stateful systems, like non-distributed databases and stateful services like FTP or filesystems.

-Stateful systems arguebly have the worst upgrade path of the ones listed above, making them more interesting to work on.
+Stateful systems arguably have the worst upgrade path of the ones listed above, making them more interesting to work on.
 That said I hope that the techniques can be used to simplify upgrades in the other kinds of systems too, and potentially enabling other possibilities like better debugging experience and